 Richard Rwanda-IMPUHWE was founded by Jessica Markowitz when she was eleven years old to support educational opportunities for girls in Rwanda in the rural village of Nyamata.
 Jessica’s original inspiration stemmed from a Rwandan man named Richard Kananga, a representative from the National Unity and Reconciliation Commission in Rwanda.
 Richard stayed with her family in the United States, and he recounted many sad tales about the horrendous 1994 genocide.
-With his inspiration, Richard’s Rwanda-IMPUHWE is reaching out to 50 girls to help them achieve an education by supplying them with what they need in order to attend school.
+With his inspiration, Richard’s Rwanda-IMPUHWE reached out to 50 girls to help them achieve an education by supplying them with what they need in order to attend school.
 Richard’s Rwanda IMPUHWE has established student chapters in several middle and high school across the Unites States working together to support Rwandan girls’ education.
 We provide financial support to low-income girls in the rural area of Nyamata to enable them to complete their primary education and 6 years of secondary school.
 Through the completion of their education, we hope to enhance their ability to earn income and become leaders in their community.

 - Enable girls to finish primary school and attend 6 years of secondary school;